Chicken Pakora Recipe (Crispy Indian Fried Chicken Fritters)

 Marinate The Chicken

-Wash 250 g (8oz) boneless chicken breast and pat them dry using a kitchen tissue.
+Step 1: Wash 250 g boneless chicken breast and pat them dry using a kitchen towel.

-Cut them into ½-inch cubes using a sharp knife.
+Step 2: Cut them into ยฝ-inch cubes using a sharp knife.

-Cover the bowl with a lid and refrigerate for 1 hour for the chicken to marinate.
+Step 4: Cover the bowl with a lid and refrigerate for 1 hour to marinate the chicken.

 Coat The Chicken

-Heat 3-4 cups of vegetable oil for frying in a pan over medium-high heat.
+Step 6: Heat 3-4 cups of oil in a pan over medium-high heat for frying.

-Drop half of the chicken pieces one by one in the hot oil and fry until slightly browned and cooked from the inside (6-8 minutes).
+Step 8: Drop half of the chicken pieces, one by one, into the hot oil, and fry until slightly browned and cooked through (6-8 minutes).

-Drop pakoras in small batches (2-3 batches) in the hot oil and fry on high heat until they are crispy and golden brown.
+Step 12: Drop the pakoras in small batches (2-3) into the hot oil and fry on high heat until they are golden brown and crispy.

 Serve The Pakoda

-Add 15-20 curry leaves to a metal mesh strainer and fry in hot oil until crispy.
-Drain on the plate with the chicken.
+Step 14: Add 15-20 curry leaves to a metal mesh strainer and fry in hot oil until crispy.
+Drain on the plate with the pakora.

-Similarly, fry 2-3 green chilies (slit into half) for a few seconds.
+Step 15: Similarly, fry 2-3 green chilies (slit in half) for a few seconds.

-Immediately sprinkle 1 teaspoon chaat masala over the pakora and toss well.
+Step 16: Immediately sprinkle 1 teaspoon chaat masala over the chicken pakoda and toss well.

-If you don’t want to deep fry the pakoras and want to make them healthier, you can simply air fry them.
+If you don’t want to deep-fry the pakoras, you can air fry them.

 Now, place an aluminum foil in the air fryer and grease it with oil.
-Make sure to leave some space on the sides for the air to flow.
+Leave some space on the sides for the air to flow.

-Place the pakoras on the foil in a single layer and spray with some oil from the top.
+Place the pakoras on the foil in a single layer and spray them with oil from above.

-Shake the pakoras and air fry for another 6-8 minutes or until they are crispy.
-Serve your air fryer chicken pakoda with green chutney.
+Shake the pakoras and air-fry for another 6-8 minutes, or until crispy.
+Serve your air fryer chicken pakora with green chutney.

-Marinate the chicken for at least an hour so that it soaks the flavor well.
+Marinate for at least an hour to fully absorb the flavor.
 If you wish, you can keep it for up to 12 hours.

-Yes, all the three flours used to make these pakoras i.e cornstarch, rice flour, and chickpea flour are gluten-free, making the pakoras gluten-free too.
+Yes, all three flours used to make these pakoras, i.e., cornstarch, rice flour, and chickpea flour, are gluten-free, making the pakoras gluten-free too.

-You cannot make the chicken pakoras ahead of time, as they will lose their crunchiness and becomes soft.
+You cannot make the pakodas beforehand, as they will lose their crunchiness and become soft.

-If you are making it for a large crowd, marinate the chicken, coat it with the coating ingredients and freeze.
+If you are making it for a large crowd, marinate the chicken, coat it with the coating ingredients, and freeze it.

-Before frying, let the chicken come to room temperature.
+Before frying, let the marinated chicken come to room temperature.

-Another trick is to fry the chicken pakora once.
+Another tip is to fry the pakoda once.
 Do the second frying when ready to serve.
-It will make your process quick and you can have hot crispy pakoras for the crowd in no time.
+It will speed up your process, and you can have hot, crispy pakoras for the crowd in no time.

 Serving Suggestions

-I like to serve chicken pakora for evening snacks with coriander mint chutney or sweet tamarind chutney, but you can serve it with any dip of your choice.
+I like to serve chicken pakora for evening snacks with Spicy Green Chutney or Sweet And Spicy Tamarind Chutney, but you can serve it with any dip of your choice.
+A cup of Strong Masala Chai is highly recommended.

 Ingredients